The internment of the Nomads, a French history (1940-1946)

 The surveillance of the Nomads at the turn of the century

-The anthropometric notebook and the control papers
+The anthropometric logbook and the inspection papers

 The individual anthropometric identity booklet is mandatory from 13 years old.
 It includes a precise description of the bearer: face and profile photographs, fingerprints and body measurements.
-Its main objective is to identify the nomadic individual by setting on paper their civil status and the biometric data allowing their identification.
-This document must be stamped at each entry and exit from the territory of a commune by the gendarmerie, the police or the mayor and thus allows to know all the movements made.
+Its main objective is to identify the nomadic individual by recording on paper their civil status and the biometric data allowing their identification.
+This document must be stamped at each entry and exit from the territory of a commune by the gendarmerie, police or the mayor and thus allows to know all the movements made.

 The law of July 16, 1912: the establishment of a nomad regime